LSM-based Storage Techniques: A Survey: Future Research Directions

 \section{Future Research Directions}

-Categorizing and summarizing the existing LSM improvements in the literature reveals several interesting outages and opportunities for future work on LSM-based storage.
-We now briefly discuss some future research directions suggested by the result of this survey.
+Categorizing and summarizing the existing LSM-tree improvements in the literature reveals several interesting outages and opportunities for future work on LSM-based storage.
+We now briefly discuss some future research directions suggested by the results of this survey.

 \textbf{Thorough Performance Evaluation.} As mentioned before, the tunability of LSM-trees has not been adequately considered in many of the research efforts to date.
-These improvements have typically been evaluated against a default (untuned) configuration of LevelDB or RocksDB.
-It is not clear how these improvements would compare against a well-tuned baseline LSM-tree for a given workload.
-Moreover, many of the improvement proposals have primarily evaluated their impact on query performance, but space utilization has often been neglected.
-This situation can be addressed in future LSM research by more carefully considering the tunability of LSM-trees.
+Work on improvements has typically been evaluated against a default (untuned) configuration of LevelDB or RocksDB.
+It is not clear how the improvements would compare against a well-tuned baseline LSM-tree for a given workload.
+Moreover, many of the improvement proposals have primarily evaluated their impact on query performance, with space utilization often being neglected.
+This situation can be addressed in future research by more carefully considering the tunability of LSM-trees.

-\textbf{Partitioned Tiering Structure.} Tiering has been used by many LSM improvements to reduce the write amplification of LSM-trees.
-In \refsection{sec:lsm-basic-structure}, we identified two possible partitioned tiering schemes, namely horizontal grouping and vertical grouping, that cover virtually all of the tiering-related LSM improvements proposed recently.
-However, the performance characteristics of these two schemes are not yet clear.
+\textbf{Partitioned Tiering Structure.} Tiering has been used by many LSM-tree improvements to reduce the write amplification of LSM-trees.
+In \refsection{sec:lsm-basic-structure}, we have identified two possible partitioned tiering schemes, namely horizontal grouping and vertical grouping, that cover virtually all of the tiering-related LSM-tree improvements proposed recently.
+However, the performance characteristics and trade-offs of these two schemes are not yet clear.
 In general, vertical grouping permits more freedom when selecting SSTables to merge, while horizontal grouping ensures that SSTables are fixed-size.
-It would be an interesting future direction to systematically evaluate these two schemes and possibly design new schemes that combine advantages of both.
+It would be useful as future work to systematically evaluate these two schemes and possibly design new schemes that combine the advantages of both.